tytydraco/yessleep/out/And_when_the_lights_came_back_on_there_was_a_number_on_everybodys_arm_FINAL.md

 They slid open again.
 Chris, the man with the megaphone entered. “*Ladies*,” he said.
 They closed again.
 “We all going up?”

-“Yes,” both Blair and I said in unison, to Sabrina’s shock.
+“Yes,” both Blair and I said in unison, to Lindsey’s shock.

 “Wait,” she said.
 “This is going up?”